Black Business Profile: Aida Techilo changes narrative one product at a time

-Atlanta-based entrepreneur, celebrity hairstylist, and owner of Studio Techilo, Aida Techilo is known for making hair magic with celebrities like Chilli of TLC, comedian B. Simone, and with nearly half a million followers watching every swipe of the flatiron on YouTube, Techilo is changing that narrative, one product and video at a time.
+Atlanta-based entrepreneur, celebrity hairstylist, and owner of Studio Techilo, Aida Techilo is known for making hair magic with celebrities like Chilli of TLC, comedian B. Simone, and many luminaries.
+With nearly half a million followers watching every swipe of the flatiron on YouTube, Techilo is changing narratives and talking points, one product and video at a time.

 In recent years, Techilo has shifted from doing hair to manufacturing and selling best-in-class hair products including undetectable extensions, flat irons, and more.
 It is with this shift that she’s set her sights on cementing a legacy that has infinite growth potential versus relying on her physical body to create her revenue.